-The Academy does provide orientation, academic advising and career counseling to all students to ensure satisfactory progress through the program.
+The Barber Academy does provide orientation, academic advising and career counseling to all students to ensure satisfactory progress through the program.
 All students are required to attend orientation, during which the contents of the current student handbook are reviewed.
 Orientation is held after enrollment but on or before the first day of class.
 Special attention is given to those students that need additional assistance.
 Academic tutoring is available to students that need further assistance during the course of study.

-Although the Academy does not make any guarantees of employment or salary upon graduation, the academy will provide placement assistance, which will consist of identifying employment opportunities and advising students on appropriate means of attempting to realize these opportunities.
+Although the Barber Academy does not make any guarantees of employment or salary upon graduation, the academy will provide placement assistance, which will consist of identifying employment opportunities and advising students on appropriate means of attempting to realize these opportunities.
 Students also receive training in professionalism and job search skills.
 The curriculum places a great deal of emphasis on how to obtain and retain employment after graduation.
 Graduates are encouraged to maintain contact with the school and follow-up with the school on current employment or employment needs.
 In addition, the school maintains a network of relationships with professionals and employers who provide mentoring to students while they are in school.
 Job referrals are made known to interested graduates as available.
+These documents are discreetly located in the restroom.
+Material and information includes but not limited to: Disaster Assistance, Suicide Prevention, Tobacco Free Florida, Bullying and WIC - Nutritional Program.